-Status of Project: Remediation by the KCC began at this site on November 1, 2001.
-The site currently consists of 2 recovery wells, 11 monitoring wells, and one saltwater disposal well that is used to dispose of brine impacted water.
-During 2018, ten groundwater monitoring wells (MW-1, MW-6, MW-7, MW-8, MW-9, MW-15, MW-101, MW-201, MW-301, MW-401) were gauged and sampled.
+Status of Project: During 2019, ten groundwater monitoring wells (MW-1, MW-6, MW-7, MW-8, MW-9, MW-15, MW-101, MW-201, MW-301, MW-401) were gauged and sampled.
 MW-4 was not sampled due to tree roots and poison ivy that have worked their way into the well blocking the casing and approach.
 It is doubtful that this well will be repaired and could be plugged at this time.
+Fiberglass line markers were installed along the KCC easement to mark line locations.